sha1129/SQL_s0lving/MidLevel/ChattyGuests.md

 JOIN totalNumOfMsg t ON a.id_guest = t.id_guest
 ORDER BY t.totMsg DESC;
 ```
 This is correct.
 However, as I ran the code it was giving wrong result by matching the host.
-The ranking is correct only difference my code vs expected answer was some rows are differnt. **The Ranking was correct**
+The ranking is correct only difference my code vs expected answer was some rows are different.
+The Ranking was correct

 ### Online help
 I need to use Dense Ranking.
 This function "returns the rank of each row within a result set partition, with no gaps in the ranking values.
 The rank of a specific row is one plus the number of distinct rank values that come before that specific row."
 Learn Microsoft Dense_Rank